To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 The small number of acreage properties that are not connected to the sewer network rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.

 This is possible because the Alexandra Hills Reservoir connects to both the Leslie Harrison Dam and the Mount Cotton Reservoir at Tallow Wood Court.
-The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir at Mount Cotton which connects to both the South East Queensland Grid and North Stradbroke Island.
-Redland City is connected to the South East Queensland Water Grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
+The Mount Cotton Reservoir is in turn connected to the Heinemann Road Reservoir at Mount Cotton which connects to both the SEQ Water Grid and North Stradbroke Island.
+Redland City is connected to the water grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city via the Heinemann Road Reservoir.
 This network of reservoirs, pump stations and pipelines ensures that water can be moved around the network and that multiple water supplies are available to residents living in all areas Redland City.

 Wellington Point has even mix of both overhead and underground powerline networks servicing the suburb.
 This mix is due to the established farming and acreage areas of Wellington Point being sub-divided for urban development.
 The overhead powerlines are more susceptible to damage during severe weather which can result in power outages and fallen powerlines.